 Where businesses might have only supported a desktop computer previously, companies must confirm their enterprise systems support laptops, tablets, smartphones and other devices.
 A mere 10 years ago, voice-controlled systems were considered science fiction, but today they’re readily available.
 Enterprise systems must take into account the importance of device compatibility and user-friendly capabilities across devices available today and in the future.
 As a result, confirming a robust UX allows users greater access to information when and where they desire along with increased collaboration and efficiency – all items to be fully considered during an ERP selection process.

 How effective and inefficient is your current UX?
-If you’re thinking about updating your UX or engaging in an ERP selection process, please visit QAD.com.
+If you’re thinking about updating your UX or engaging in an ERP selection process, please visit QAD.com and learn more about what ERP can do for your company.